 Gather your cardboard and prepare it for crafting: flatten any boxes, remove packing tape, etc. Determine what your longest pieces are –– these will be your sides.

 Remove the top layer of your cardboard to reveal the corrugation.
-Soak a rag or tea towel in water, then wipe down an area of your box until it’s fully saturated (it’s easier to work in small pieces, approximately 5” square, at a time).
+Soak a washcloth in water, then wipe down an area of your box until it’s fully saturated (it’s easier to work in small pieces, approximately 5” square, at a time).

 Wait a few seconds, then carefully peel up the top layer of cardboard.
 Repeat until you have fully stripped the box, then set aside.